Rob's plants

 Bzzzzzz....

 Already in early spring, bumblebees help bring the garden alive.
-By mid-summer, the garden is abuzz with bees, bumblebees, flies, and wasps of all shapes, colors, and sizes.
+By mid-summer, the garden is abuzz with bees, bumblebees, and wasps of all shapes, colors, and sizes.
+There are also lots of flies that look like bees or wasps – you'll find some of them on my flies page.
 Since I don't know which sting and which don't, I tend to keep my distance, but I've captured some of the most interesting ones on digital film.

 Bees